+\$0 copayment each day for days 1-20 in a network skilled nursing facility.

+\$214 copayment per day for days 21-100 in a network skilled nursing facility.

+40% coinsurance for Medicarecovered skilled nursing facility

+You are covered for up to 100 days each benefit period.
+You pay 100% of the cost over 100 days in a benefit period.

-Services that are covered for you What you must pay when you get these services hospital care (or skilled care in a SNF) for 60 days in a row.
-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+A benefit period begins on the day of admission to a hospital or skilled nursing facility.
+The benefit period ends when you haven't received any inpatient these services hospital care (or skilled care in a SNF) for 60 days in a row.

+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-In and Out-of- Network There is no coinsurance, copayment or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+There is no coinsurance, copayment or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques In-Network \$20 copayment for each Medicare- covered supervised exercise therapy session.
-Out-of-Network \$60 copayment for each Medicare- covered supervised exercise therapy session.
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+\$20 copayment for each Medicarecovered supervised exercise therapy session.

+\$60 copayment for each Medicarecovered supervised exercise therapy session.